-("C") indicates that peak DSP load has reached 85%.
-Adjust your DSP use or you may encounter drops: rebalance server assignmets if you have more than one active server; remove or disable whatever plugins you can.
+The green area displays average DSP use.
+The orange line shows peak use.
+If this ratio is especially large, the processor may overload.
+A yellow meter (right) indicates that peak DSP load has reached 85%.
+Adjust your DSP use immediately, or you may encounter drops.
+Remove or disable whatever plugins you can.
 If this doesn't help, then switch to the DSP Optimized mode.